IN-PERSON COUNSELLING IN VANCOUVER & ONLINE ACROSS BC

 Naming your symptoms as trauma isn’t an exaggeration.
 It’s about understanding your experiences and making sense of why your efforts haven’t given you the relief you deserve.

-We start with providing you with a place of comfort, where you can feel a sense of trust and safety, so that you can really get to know your internal landscape.
+You've already done more than the fair share of getting through difficult moments, so your therapy needs to go beyond the surface.
 Our work here isn’t about labelling what went wrong, it’s about understanding who you are and what you truly value, and giving voice to the words you’ve never had the chance to speak out loud.
 Getting familiar with a sense of calm and safety helps to ease our way into deeper work, and every step of this process will be at your pace.

 Healing is possible